August 28, 2018

 CoreValue Expertise with Managed Packages

 Development of the functionality, using managed packages, is becoming more and more popular.
 We’ve been working with the packages for over 5 years starting from the product companies that built their markets based on the product via a managed package, up to big international enterprises that require a similar functionality to be installed on numerous Salesforce orgs.
 The development of the functionality this way is not easy and can result in over engineering, if the team is not experienced enough.
 Through the years we’ve gained extensive experience in both managed and unmanaged packages, as well as the development of the systems that use dependent packages to provide main functionality and org-to-org extensions, for different business units.
+We’re even recognized as a top Salesforce Development Company on DesignRush platform.

 Managed packages are useful to organizations that are introducing a single solution to a number of instances on the Salesforce platform.
 Though there are some limitations, we aim to protect customers from any changes that induce data loss, functionality failure or incompatibility with previous versions.
 With the well-modelling of an experienced architect solution, the entire implementation is seamless and comfortable.